PeddiKarthikeya/DisplayDigitalTime/README.md

 3. You will see the local time displayed at the center of the page, which will automatically update every second.

 Future Enhancements:
-->Option to switch between different time zones.
+1.Option to switch between different time zones.
-->Add a light/dark theme toggle for better user experience.
+2.Add a light/dark theme toggle for better user experience.